Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (1)Measures to be taken in the event of non-compliance with the Large-Scale Purchase Rules by a Large-Scale Purchaser

-In the event a Large-Scale Purchaser does not comply with the Large-Scale Purchase Rules, GMO’s Board of Directors may, irrespective of the actual conditions of the proposed purchase, implement countermeasures to protect the common interests of GMO shareholders and GMO’s corporate value.
-Such countermeasures may include measures that the Board of Directors is permitted to take under the Companies Act of Japan or other laws and regulations, and GMO’s Articles of Incorporation (such countermeasures to be hereinafter referred to as “Countermeasures”).
-In principle, GMO’s Board of Directors will adopt the allotment of share options without contribution as Countermeasures; however, it may adopt any other measures that it deems appropriate at the time in question.
+In the event a Large-Scale Purchaser does not comply with the Large-Scale Purchase Rules, our Board of Directors may, irrespective of the actual conditions of the proposed purchase, implement countermeasures to protect the common interests of our shareholders and our corporate value.
+Such countermeasures may include measures that the Board of Directors is permitted to take under the Companies Act of Japan or other laws and regulations, and our Articles of Incorporation (such countermeasures to be hereinafter referred to as “Countermeasures”).
+In principle, our Board of Directors will adopt the allotment of share options without contribution as Countermeasures; however, it may adopt any other measures that it deems appropriate at the time in question.

-If GMO’s Board of Directors chooses allotment of share options without contribution as the Countermeasures, the allotment shall be conducted according to the outline listed in “Summary of the Share Options.”
-If GMO’s Board of Directors chooses allotment of share options without contribution, it may determine the exercise period and the exercise conditions after considering their effectiveness as a Countermeasure, including conditions barring a Certain Group, including the Large-Scale Purchaser, from exercising the share options.
+If our Board of Directors chooses allotment of share options without contribution as the Countermeasures, the allotment shall be conducted according to the outline listed in Attachment Number Three.
+If our Board of Directors chooses allotment of share options without contribution, it may determine the exercise period and the exercise conditions after considering their effectiveness as a Countermeasure, including conditions barring a Certain Group, including the Large-Scale Purchaser, from exercising the share options.

 Summary of the Share Options.